xpmatteo/scopa-trainer-v2/memory-bank/systemPatterns.md

 - **Declarative Updates**: UI renders from state rather than imperative mutations

 ### AI Implementation
+- **Pure Function Pattern**: AI is implemented as a module with pure functions that receive only the information an AI player would know
-- **Strategic Prioritization**: AI uses a priority-based decision system rather than pure minimax
+- **Strategic Prioritization**: AI uses a priority-based decision system
 - **Non-Deterministic Play**: Some randomness to prevent predictable patterns
 - **Transparent Reasoning**: AI explains its move rationale for learning purposes